-VEX IQ Competition
+VEX IQ Robotics Competition

-Current Game: VIQC Slapshot
+Current Game: Full Volume

 The WV Robotics Alliance coordinates with schools, universities, and other partners to provide equipment, staffing, and support for qualifying tournaments throughout the state, which are generally held between November and February.
-The WV Robotics Alliance also coordinates the West Virginia VIQC State Championship, which is held in early March at the Fairmont State University Falcon Center.
+The WV Robotics Alliance also coordinates the West Virginia VIQRC State Championship, which is held in early March at the Fairmont State University Falcon Center.

 In addition, we provide equipment and training to start new school-based VIQRC teams through our Robotics Expansion Project.